 Should you replace your water heater?
-A1 Chesney Service Experts Heating & Air Conditioning is here with a couple signals to look for when choosing whether it’s time to invest in a new water heating system.
+A1 Chesney Service Experts is here with a couple signals to look for when choosing whether it’s time to purchase a new water heating system.

-If your water heater has routine maintenance, you can expect it to last around 10 years, depending on the number of people living in your home.
+If your water heater has standard maintenance, you can expect it to function around 10 years, depending on the number of people living in your home.
 When your water heater is 10 years, it’s likely time to seriously think about replacement, especially before a leak happens.

-Rumbling or knocking sounds coming from your water heater can be a sign that residue has built up on the foundation of the tank.
+Rumbling or knocking sounds coming from your water heater can be an indicator that residue has built up on the foundation of the tank.
 This means your equipment will be less efficient and will have to use more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the extra time spent heating your water could result in more damage on your tank, leading to cracks or leaks.
+It also means that the extra time spent heating your water could cause more damage on your tank, leading to cracks or leaks.

-If you see water around your water heater tank, you might have a leak.
-Contact an expert plumber to come out and investigate and they can provide you a quote on a new water heater if necessary.
+If you notice water around your water heater tank, you might have a leak.
+Call an expert plumber to come out and investigate and they can give you a quote on a new water heater if necessary.